Vanessawan1/BrightSpace-Learning-Management-System-LMS-Enhancement-Project/README.md

 - **Business Data Dictionary**: A centralized repository that defines and describes the key data elements used within the system.
 - **User Interface Specification**: Layout, visual elements, interactions, and behavior of the system user interface.

-### 3. User Research Document
+### 3. User Persona
-- **Survey/ Interview Questions**: Questions designed to gather relevant information from instructors and students about their experiences and opinions regarding the current LMS student engagement processes.
-- **User Persona**: A fictional representation of a typical user within a target audience.
+- A fictional representation of a typical user within a target audience.

 ## Conclusion
 This project offers a robust framework for enhancing the LMS system.
 By implementing the proposed improvements, as outlined in the provided requirements and diagrams, the college can foster a more engaging experience for both instructors and students.